Blog

 Don't Win the Sprint and Lose the Bench

-AI can make teams faster while hollowing out the learning path that creates future experts and meaningful oversight.
+AI can make teams faster while hollowing out the learning path that creates future experts and accountable oversight.

 One small action: Protect one piece of work this week as intentionally unassisted skill-building work instead of treating every saved minute as output to reclaim.